 - I was probably over stirring them as they cooked.

 He asked me why I was still making pinto beans the old fashioned way.
 I was stunned...I was like, "Daddy, what do you mean the old fashioned way?
 This is how you always did it."
 On the stove...in a huge pot!
-He softly smiled and said, "It's so much easier in the crock pot.
-Let me tell you how to make crock pot pinto beans."
+He told me "It's so much easier in the crock pot."
+And he was right!

 🛒 Ingredients You'll Need